 19.06 As noted by the Canadian Immigration and Refugee Board (IRB) on 28 November 2003, Protestant house church leaders contacted by the IRB stated that officially sanctioned Bibles differ very little from other versions available outside China and that, "The Bible text remains sound and intact."
-[3w] On 28 February 2003 the same source noted, "It is normal for Patriotic churches to display crosses, crucifixes and portraits of Jesus...
-It is similarly legal for Chinese citizens to possess these and display them in their homes."
-[3t]
+[3w] In its Annual Report 2009, published in May 2009, the United States Commission on International Religious Freedom (USCIRF) noted, "Chinese officials continue to use charges of 'illegal business activity' to sentence house church leaders who are involved in the printing and distribution of Bibles and other religious materials."
+[70a] (p79)